 The Central Valley is one of the most demographically diverse regions in the United States, with a population that includes significant Hispanic/Latino, Black, Asian, and Indigenous communities.
 Environmental and economic inequities, including exposure to air pollution and limited access to high-quality jobs in emerging industries have disproportionately impacted these populations.
 EPIC’s commitment to inclusive engagement ensures that these communities are not only represented but actively involved in shaping the region’s clean energy future.
 This begins with partnerships with organizations such as the Kern Inclusive Entrepreneur Hub, Fresno Metro Black Chamber of Commerce, and La Familia Counseling Center, which bring deep expertise in community engagement and advocacy for underrepresented groups.

 EPIC’s inclusive engagement strategy is informed by its geographic and demographic diversity, with initiatives tailored to address different communities’ unique needs and strengths.
-For example, in rural areas with limited access to higher education, such as [best example to use?], EPIC will collaborate with community colleges to provide tailored training programs that prepare residents for careers in clean energy and advanced manufacturing.
+For example, in rural areas with limited access to higher education, such as Delano or taft.
+EPIC will collaborate with community colleges to provide tailored training programs that prepare residents for careers in clean energy and advanced manufacturing.
 In urban centers, such as Bakersfield and Fresno, EPIC will work with chambers of commerce to support minority-owned businesses and entrepreneurs in accessing funding, mentorship, and market opportunities.
 These localized approaches ensure that EPIC’s programs are relevant, accessible, and impactful across the full spectrum of its service area.

 One of EPIC’s primary mechanisms for fostering inclusive engagement is its Community Engagement Focus Group, a core component of its governance structure.
 This group will include representatives from community-based organizations, advocacy groups, and local governments, ensuring that diverse perspectives are integrated into decision-making processes.
 The Community Engagement Focus Group will conduct regular listening sessions and town halls to gather input from residents, particularly those from DACs.
 Insights from these engagements will inform EPIC’s strategic priorities, ensuring that programs address real-world challenges and opportunities identified by the community.